-- Students who have experienced extenuating circumstances (verified cases of accident, illnesses or other circumstances beyond the student's control that affected their academic performance in the previous semester). - Students who have made significant academic improvement where they meet the minimum grade point average and/ or progress standard to be removed from academic or progress probation. - Students who have exceeded 90 units of degree-applicable coursework at GCCCD and enrolled in a high unit major. - Students with disabilities who applied for, but did not receive reasonable accommodations in a timely manner. - Students who have other specific situations that warrant considerations (e.g., last term in GCCCD and needs a specific course to graduate or transfer).
+- Students who have experienced extenuating circumstances (verified cases of accident, illnesses or other circumstances beyond the student's control that affected their academic performance in the previous semester) and can provide documentation of such circumstances. - Students who have made significant academic improvement where they meet the minimum grade point average and/ or progress standard to be removed from academic or progress probation. - Students who have exceeded 90 units of degree-applicable coursework at GCCCD and are enrolled in a high unit major. - Students with disabilities who applied for, but did not receive reasonable accommodations in a timely manner. - Students who have other specific situations that warrant considerations (e.g., last term at GCCCD and needs a specific course to graduate or transfer).